signladmin/master/docs/intermediate-guide/pi-pool-tutorial/pi-node-full-guide/environment-setup.md

 ### Install Prometheus & Node Exporter.

 {% hint style="info" %}
 Prometheus can scrape the http endpoints of other servers running node exporter.
 Meaning Grafana and Prometheus does not have to be installed on your core and relays.
-Only the package prometheus-node-exporter is required if you would like to build a central Grafana dashboard for the pool, freeing up resources.
+Only the package prometheus-node-exporter is required if you would like to build a central Grafana dashboard for the pool, freeing up resources and having a single dashboard to monitor everything.
 {% endhint %}

 ```bash